 In women, estradiol is responsible for the development of secondary sex characteristics, enhancing breast growth and affecting body shape, bones, joints, and fat deposition.
 Estrogenic activity is mediated by the binding of estradiol to specific receptors, which can activate appropriate responses at the level of the cell nucleus to target organs and tissues.
 These tissues include the follicles, uterus, breast, vagina, urethra, hypothalamus, pituitary gland, and to a lesser extent, the liver and skin.

 In the blood, only 1 to 15% of estradiol (usually 2-3%) is found in its unbound or biologically active form.
-The remaining estradiol binds to serum proteins, mainly sex hormone-binding globin (SHBG) and to a lesser extent to albumin.
-Unbound serum estradiol enters saliva through certain intracellular mechanisms.
+The remaining estradiol binds to serum proteins, mainly sex hormone-binding globin (SHBG), and to a lesser extent to albumin.
+Unbound serum estradiol enters saliva through specific intracellular mechanisms.
 In saliva, most estradiol is not bound to proteins.
 The correlation of estradiol measurements in serum and saliva samples is high.